rodloboz/pubcrawler/README.md

 $ rails db:create db:migrate db:seed
 ```

 The seeds include addresses that will be geocoded.
-In order to take advantage of all of the features, make sure that all of the addresses were properly geocoded.
+In order to take advantage of all the features, make sure that all of the addresses were properly geocoded.

 You can use API keys for [Google's Maps Geocoding API and Javascript API](https://console.developers.google.com)